-Older battered women are a nearly invisible, yet sizable population and uniquely vulnerable to domestic violence.
+Older abused women are a nearly invisible, yet sizable population and uniquely vulnerable to domestic violence.
 Older women are more likely to be bound by traditional and cultural ideology that prevents them from leaving an abusive spouse or from seeing themselves as a victim.
-Older women are very often financially dependent on their abusive spouse and do not have access to the financial resources they need to leave an abusive relationship.
+They are very often financially dependent on their abusive spouse and do not have access to the financial resources they need to leave an abusive relationship.
 Many older women find themselves isolated from their family, friends and community, due to their spouses’ neglect and abuse.
 This is especially true because older women suffer greater rates of chronic illness, which makes them dependent upon their spouses or caregivers and thus, reluctant or unable to report abuse.

-Rural battered women face lack of resources, isolation, small town politics, few if any support agencies, and poor or little transportation and communication systems in addition to the other complications of domestic violence that is intensified by the rural lifestyle.
+Rural abused women face lack of resources, isolation, small town politics, few if any support agencies, and poor or little transportation and communication systems in addition to the other complications of domestic violence that is intensified by the rural lifestyle.

-Same sex battering is one person’s use of physical, sexual or emotional violence or the threat of violence or the fear of outing to gain and maintain control over another and sweeps the entire population regardless of culture, race, occupation, income level and degree of physical or cognitive ability.
+Same sex domestic violence is one person’s use of physical, sexual or emotional violence or the threat of violence or the fear of outing to gain and maintain control over another and sweeps the entire population regardless of culture, race, occupation, income level and degree of physical or cognitive ability.
 In addition, the fear of homophobic and hostile law enforcement, judiciary, court personnel, medical and social service providers and domestic violence programs may keep lesbian, gay, bisexual, transgender and intersex victims of same sex violence from leaving their abusive relationship and seeking help.